Brendan Murphy (Carlow footballer): 2010

-In 2010, with most of the 2007 minor panel on board, Carlow had serious ambitions of winning the Leinster Under 21 Football Championship for the first time ever.
-Murphy again proved to be their standout player.
-Lining out at midfield, he scored a vital goal in extra time in the Preliminary Round to beat Offaly in Tullamore, before Carlow dispatched Kilkenny easily in the next round.
+In 2010, with most of the 2007 minor panel on board, Carlow had ambitions of winning the Leinster Under 21 Football Championship for the first time ever.
+Lining out at midfield, Murphy scored a vital goal in extra time in the Preliminary Round to beat Offaly in Tullamore, before Carlow beat Kilkenny in the next round.
 Murphy scored five points in the game.

-Carlow faced Dublin in the semi final on Saint Patrick's Day in what proved to be the game of the championship.
-Once again, Murphy was the outstanding player on display.
-He scored 0-3 from play and dominated the middle of the field, but his Man Of The Match winning performance wasn't enough to beat the Dubs, who ran out one point winners in extra time, by 0-14 to 0-13.
+Carlow faced Dublin in the semi-final on Saint Patrick's Day.
+Murphy scored 0-3 from play.
+However, his Man Of The Match winning performance wasn't enough to beat Dublin, who ran out one point winners in extra time, by 0-14 to 0-13.
 The game ended in controversial circumstances, when Murphy appeared to be fouled by three Dublin defenders close to goal.
-However, the referee awarded a free out where a free in would have left Carlow with an easy point to equalise, and Dublin survived, going on to win the All Ireland.
+However, the referee awarded a free out where a free in would have left Carlow with a point to equalise, and Dublin survived, going on to win the All Ireland.

-Murphy was awarded the Cadbury Hero of the Future award for March 2010 for his performances against Offaly and Dublin.
+Murphy was awarded the "Cadbury Hero of the Future" award for March 2010 for his performances against Offaly and Dublin.

 Carlow did not fare well in the Leinster SFC Championship, however.
-Despite a fine performance from Murphy (scoring 3 points from midfield), they were well beaten by Wicklow in the preliminary round, before losing by 6 points to Derry, a game Murphy missed after receiving a red card the previous day.
+While Murphy scored 3 points from midfield, they were well beaten by Wicklow in the preliminary round, before losing by 6 points to Derry, a game Murphy missed after receiving a red card the previous day.

 Murphy and Rathvilly returned to the Carlow Senior Football Championship final in October 2010, again facing Old Leighlin.
 This time, however, the outcome was reversed, with Old Leighlin triumphant.
 Game one ended level at 0-7 each.
-Rathvilly looked set for victory, after building up a three-point lead in a low-scoring game.
-Murphy was at the heart of it, kicking three great points, but also a couple of bad wides.
+Rathvilly looked set for victory, after building up a three-point lead.
+Murphy kicked three points, but also a couple of wides.
 A Seamus Kinsella free levelled matters in the dying seconds, to force the tie to a replay the following Sunday.

-This presented Murphy with a problem, as he was due to line out for Ireland in the International Rules Series against Australia in Limerick the day before the replay.
+This presented Murphy with a problem, as he was due to line out for Ireland in the International Rules Series against Australia in the Gaelic Grounds in Limerick the day before the replay.
 He decided to play both games, but was visibly tired for the county final, and saw a red card in the final few minutes as Old Leighlin prevailed on a scoreline of 1–11 to 0–7.